alexknipfer/AthleteTracker/readme.md

 # LU Tracker

-LU Tracker is a web based application (Desktop and Mobile) that allows school coaches to track potential recruits.
+LU Tracker is a desktop and mobile web application that allows coaches to collect and track data on potential athletic recruits.

 ## Functionality